kambleaa007/Javascript/4. Project/README.md

 1. Stateful Authentication (memory @ server side, session based on each user logins)
 2. Stateless Authentication (token)

+### React
+React is component driven.
+Everything is a component which is responsible for some functionality.
+You write small, small components and then combine them together to form big components.

+### Hooks
+Custom hook is a function that starts with the word 'use' and may call other hooks. 'useAnything' naming convention is, mainly to allow the linter to find bugs in the use of hooks.

+the useCallback hook is used to prevent unnecessary rendering of a children component.

+The hook, useMemo is also used to show how React helps us prevent unnecessary calculations inside a component.

+Props specifically refer to what is passed into a component.
+This usually is state, but it doesn't belong to the component.

+Local State does belong to a component, it can share it with children via props and context but it can't pass it to it's parent
+Some libraries like Redux hoist state out of components and aren't tied specifically to any component.

+They usually give you a way to "connect" that state to a component What is functional components?

+Stateless functional components are pure functions that do not have state or lifecycle methods.
+They take in props and return HTML.

 ### Testing

 Mock